ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 ## Creation and Management of Secrets

 The foundation of robust secret management starts with secure creation and systematic handling.
-Utilizing reputable tools and platforms can aid in this process, though the focus should remain on the principles rather than specific products.
+Utilising reputable tools and platforms can aid in this process, though the focus should remain on the principles rather than specific products.
 Technologies such as HashiCorp Vault, AWS Secrets Manager, and Microsoft Azure Key Vault offer frameworks for secret management but should be integrated within a broader, tool-agnostic strategy.